shardeum/shardus-core/docs/join-protocol-v2.md

 - If the node does not join and sync in sufficient time then it can be removed from the network.
 - The application will be notified of nodes which are lost or do not sync in time and can choose to slash them.
 This will be implemented separately as another protocol.
 - `NodeList.byJoinOrder` has both syncing and active nodes.
-- Active nodes in the network score each join request based on the public key in the join request and the current cycle marker; this makes the score deterministic but unpredictable (to-do: already implemented correct?)
+- Active nodes in the network score each join request based on the public key in the join request and the current cycle marker; this makes the score deterministic but unpredictable.

 The state of a node goes through these states: